Shows

 Cost

-Cost is $10/adult (cash preferred) to enter the grounds.
-Kids & students are admitted free so bring the whole family.
-No advance tickets are sold so just show up and pay at the entrance.
+Cost is $15/adult to enter the grounds (cash, credit & debit cards, Apple Pay, Google Pay accepted).
+Kids & students are admitted free, so bring the whole family.
+No advance tickets are sold, so just show up on concert night and pay at the entrance.

 Food & Beverage

-At the bar, we offer Abita beer, assorted wines, water, and sodas (cash only).
-Delicious plate dinners are available for purchase (cash preferred) from our next door neighbors, The Ladies of The First Free Mission Baptist Church.
+At the bar, we offer Abita beer, assorted wines, water, and sodas (cash & card accepted).
+Delicious plate dinners are available for purchase (cash & card accepted) from our next-door neighbors, The Ladies of The First Free Mission Baptist Church.
 Fried chicken or fried fish with plenty of fixins’.
+Ice chests & outdoor food/drinks are not permitted on the property.

 Seating